-In this regard, the concept of Smart Sustainable Cites (SSC) is used to discuss the utilization of modern technologies for everyday urban life.
-In SSC, information and communication technologies (ICTs) are merged with traditional infrastructures.
+In Smart Sustainable Cities, information and communication technologies (ICTs) are merged with traditional infrastructures.
 ICTs have a crucial role in SSC as it acts as the platform for the aggregation of information and data to help enable an improved understanding of how the city is functioning in terms of resource consumption and services.
 ICT based services in SSC include intelligent transport systems, which can significantly improve urban mobility.

 Integration of ICTs into existing urban services in SSC can also assist in: